Student Application Mini-FAQ

 - Provide code frequently

 There is a saying in open source -- commit often, commit frequently.
 Take that advice to heart.
 Smaller patches and code snippets are easier for the mentors to review.
 It also gives them more chances to suggest better approaches and keep you on target.
 In turn, this will make you more productive and more likely to succeed!
 You can put your work in progress changes in our code review tool so your mentor and other developers can help you spot the problems.
-It is perfectly fine to share non-working code, in fact a lot of the changes listed in the code review tool are in this case and several iterations will be needed to get things right.
+It is perfectly fine to share non-working code, in fact a lot of the changes listed in the code review tool are in this state and several iterations will be needed to get things right.

 - When you do not have code, it is even more critical to converse frequently.